Thai National Parks

 As of June 2022, the entrance fees Doi Inthanon National Park are 300 Baht for adults and 150 Baht for children 3-14 years old.
 Thai citizens pay 60 Baht for adults and 30 Baht for children.
 Cars will be charged with 30 Baht and bikes with 20 Baht.

-Doi Inthanon National Park is open from 5:30 am to 6:30 pm every day, all year round.
-The main trail of the park -Kew Mae Pan Trail- is closed for the visitors from June to October for annual forest recovery reasons.
+The park is open daily from 5:30 am to 6:30 pm throughout the year.
+The park’s most popular trail, Kew Mae Pan Nature Trail, is closed annually from June to October for forest recovery.

 Activities

-There are few waterfalls along the road to the headquarters in a very short stroll from the main road.
-Most of the waterfalls have a good flow of water all year round but the best season for water flow is during the rainy season from May to November.
-The waterfalls are all in rocky areas, not ideal for swimming.
+Several waterfalls are located along the road leading toward the headquarters area, most reachable with only short walks from the roadside.
+Water flow is generally good year round, especially during the rainy season from May to November.
+Most waterfalls are in rocky areas and are not ideal for swimming.

 Sakura blooming happens briefly around February every year

-Mae Klang Luang Village around 6 km east from headquarters areas has some very picturesque rice fields around the second half of the rainy season.
-This village also has some cafes and restaurants.
-The rice fields are not worth visiting for the rest of the year.
+Mae Klang Luang Village, around 6 km east of the headquarters area, is known for its picturesque rice fields during the latter part of the rainy season.
+The village also has cafes and restaurants.
+Outside the rice-growing season, the fields are less scenic.

 Stay & eat

-The main camping ground and the park accommodations are around 500 meters north from the headquarters area.
+The main campground and park accommodations are located around 500 meters north of the headquarters area.

 Camping

-There are no restaurants in the campsite area, the nearest option is around the HQ and the Hmong market further west.
+There are no restaurants directly within the campsite area.
+The nearest food options are near the headquarters area and the Hmong Market further west.

 Accomodations